 Tricorp accepts its responsibility.
 Every day we work to implement and improve processes that ensure better and safer products and working conditions for both our customers and for the people who can make a contribution to the production of our workwear without negatively impacting the environment.
 We want our professionals to get the best out of their working day, but also want the same thing for people in the textile industry.
 It is a dream and a vision of the future.
 But today we are taking all the necessary steps to achieve it.
-Tricorp works closely with the Social and Economic Council, the Fair Wear Foundation and more than 70 partners in the IMVO covenant in the area of International Corporate Social Responsibility.
+Tricorp works closely with the Social and Economic Council and more than 70 partners in the IMVO covenant in the area of International Corporate Social Responsibility.

 TRICORP STANDS FOR...

 Sustainability is not only reflected in our product, but also throughout our business operations.
 We strive for long-term relationships with suppliers and customers.
 This is necessary to meet the challenge of connecting the textile cycle.
 Raw materials from the textile cycle must also be able to connect to other cycles.
 In this way we contribute to an economy in which today's goods form the basis for tomorrow's products.